jsjp1/xilers/README.md

 # xilers

-A distributed file system written in Rust with cross-platform support.
+A distributed file system written in Rust with cross-platform support.

 ## Table of Contents